work permit in Netherlands

 • A resume reflecting professional experience.

-• Health insurance covering the entire period of stay.
+• Health insurance for the entire period of stay.

 • Certificate of absence of a criminal record.